projectsveltos/sveltos/docs/observability/example_deployment_health_notification.md

     - Gianluca Mardente
 ---

-Following HealthCheck, considers all Deployments.
-Any Deployment:
+## Example: Deployment Health Notification

+The below `HealthCheck` YAML definition considers all the cluster Deployments.
+It matches any `Deployment`:

-1. with number of available replicas matching number of requested replicas is marked as Healthy;
+1. With the number of available replicas matching the number of requested replicas, it is marked as `Healthy`;
-2. with number of available replicas different than number of requested replicas is marked as Progressing;
+2. With the number of available replicas different than the number of requested replicas, it is marked as `Progressing`;
-3. with number of unavailable replicas set and different than zero, is marked as Degraded.
+3. With the number of unavailable replicas set and different than zero, it is marked as `Degraded`.

 ```yaml
 apiVersion: lib.projectsveltos.io/v1alpha1